noahvogt/BetterPlainSurvival/README.md

 ![logo](logo.png)
-# BetterPlainSurvival-1.16
+# BetterPlainSurvival 1.16 / 1.17

-This is a **modpack** (installer) for Minecraft 1.16 designed to archieve a more convenient playing experience **without changing any vanilla behaviour**: This modpack is *entirely client-sided*.
+This is a **modpack** (installer) for Minecraft both 1.16 and 1.17 designed to archieve a more convenient playing experience **without changing any vanilla behaviour**: This modpack is *entirely client-sided*.
 It should be *almost multiplayer proof* ([FVT-fabric](https://github.com/Flourick/FVT-fabric) is the only concern as it has built-in 'hacking' features like freecam that are forbidden on most mutliplayer servers).

-BetterPlainSurvival-1.16 uses [Fabric](https://fabricmc.net/) as its mod loder and some its + addidional librarys.
+BetterPlainSurvival uses [Fabric](https://fabricmc.net/) as its mod loder and some its + addidional librarys.

 ## Why does this exist?